kkschick/message-board-app/README.md

 ## Your Tasks

-Get the server started by running the app from your command line
+Get the server started by running the application from your command line
 ```
 python js_webapp.py
 ```